 Hardin County is also home to the Scioto Valley Produce Auction near Mt.
 Victory where much of this produce is sold.

-The location of the program will be on a produce farm at 17051 Township Road 199, Mt.
+The location of the program will be on a produce farm at 19809 County Road 200, Mt.
 Victory.
 It is open to all fruit and vegetable producers, whether they are commercial or home gardeners.

 The program will be held outside so bring your lawn chair and umbrella in case of rain.
 There will be a diagnostic table so be sure to bring along any weeds, plant nutrition problems, plant diseases, and insect specimens in a sealed plastic bag for questions and answers.
-The program will conclude with a walk through a produce patch and high tunnel greenhouse, pointing out fruit and vegetable issues and steps to properly manage them.
+The program will conclude with a walk through a produce field, pointing out fruit and vegetable issues and steps to properly manage them.

 There is no cost to attend this event.